List of Spider-Man: The Animated Series characters: Vulture

 Adrian Toomes (voiced by Eddie Albert as an old man, Alan Johnson as a young man) is an inventor and engineer.
-In his first three appearances in "Ravages of Time], "Shriek of the Vulture", and "The Final Nightmare", he is an elderly man who develops strong grudge against Norman Osborn for rejecting and ridiculing his work.
+In his first three appearances in "Ravages of Time, "Shriek of the Vulture", and "The Final Nightmare", he is an elderly man who develops strong grudge against Norman Osborn for rejecting and ridiculing his work.
 Later, he used his Vulture talons to suck youth out of people to temporarily make himself young.
 In "The Final Nightmare", after draining Spider-Man's youth, the Vulture unintentionally got Spider-Man's mutation disease.
 At the lab, Dr. Connors tricked him into holding this disease, which causes him to go into hiding.

 In "Partners", it is shown that he somehow got rid of the mutation disease by unknown means but then started changing from his young to old self (and vice versa), without control over this transformation.
 He also becomes young full-time by stealing baby Silvermane's youth, reverting Silvermane back to an old man.
 In the "Six Forgotten Warriors", part 1–5, Vulture became a member of the Insidious Six where he replaced Mysterio who died in an earlier episode.

 Other characters

 Beyonder

-The Beyonder (voiced by Earl Boen) in the cartoon greatly differs from the comics, as he sports a goatee as opposed to having a clean-shaven face.
-In all his appearances he also wore the brief "super hero" costume his comic counterpart Secret Wars II instead of the more usual disco outfit.
+The Beyonder (voiced by Earl Boen) differs greatly from the comics, as he sports a goatee as opposed to having a clean-shaven face.
+In all his appearances he also wore the brief "super hero" costume from Secret Wars II instead of the more usual disco outfit.
 He is also actually more of a good guy than a villain.
-The Beyonder first appeared in the episode "Arrival" of Season 5, the first chapter of that Secret Wars in the series.
+The Beyonder first appeared in the episode "Arrival" of Season 5, the first chapter of that "Secret Wars" in the series.
 The Beyonder worked with Madame Web to prepare Spider-Man for the Secret Wars.
-When Doctor Doom was defeated in "Doom" (the third and last chapter to the Secret Wars) after the villain temporarily stole the Beyonder's powers, the Beyonder had all the heroes Spider-Man had summoned to assist him forget their actions, and sent them home.
+When Doctor Doom was defeated in "Doom" (the third and last chapter to the "Secret Wars") after the villain temporarily stole the Beyonder's powers, the Beyonder had all the heroes Spider-Man had summoned to assist him forget their actions, and sent them home.

 Spider-Man, however, was needed for something bigger, so he was the only one whose memory was untouched.
 It was revealed that the evil Spider-Carnage had destroyed the entire multiverse with a giant bomb.
 However, when the destruction reached the Beyonder's own reality, he used all of his powers to roll back time.
 Though it tested him to the extreme, he sent his servant, Madame Web, into the past to train Spider-Men from many different realities to find out which one would be worthy enough to lead the others against Spider-Carnage.
 In the series finale, he was growing weak because he had stayed too long out of his own reality, but had managed to find enough strength to teleport the six-armed Spider-Man, who had mutated into a Man-Spider, away back into another reality with him.
-That was the last time the Beyonder was seen in the series.